carbonblack/cbc-binary-toolkit/README.md

 * schema
 * yara-python

+#### Note:

-**Note: Windows users will need to have [Microsoft Visual C++ 14.0 Build Tools](https://visualstudio.microsoft.com/visual-cpp-build-tools) installed in order to compile yara-python.**
+* Windows users will need to have [Microsoft Visual C++ 14.0 Build Tools](https://visualstudio.microsoft.com/visual-cpp-build-tools) installed in order to compile yara-python.

-**Note: Linux users will need to have the python developer package installed in order to compile yara-python.
-If there are compile errors make sure to be on the latest gcc compiler**
+* Linux users will need to have the python developer package installed in order to compile yara-python.
+If you receive compile errors, make sure you are on the latest gcc compiler version

 Linux Distribution | Command
 ---- | ----
 Amazon Linux/Centos/RHEL | `yum install python3-devel`
 Ubuntu | `apt-get install python3-dev`
 OpenSUSE/SUSE | `zypper install python3-devel`

-### Carbon Black Cloud
-* Enterprise EDR

 ## Getting Started